zhenghuatan/LibriVAD/README.md

     The generation process can take several hours, depending on the chosen size and your machine's performance.

 > **Warning:** The initial space requirement for the setup process (before generating the final dataset) is approximately **61GB**.
 Please ensure you have sufficient disk space.

+## Noisy Signals

+The noise used for the generation of LibriVAD can be downloaded from https://huggingface.co/datasets/LibriVAD/LibriVAD/resolve/main/Files/Noises.zip